-One approach proposed by Amanda Conley, Anupam Datta, Helen Nissenbaum & Divya Sharma involves balancing the public need for access to court documents, the extent of previous access to these documents, claims of property and privacy rights associated with the data, potential prejudice to those opposing disclosure, and the purposes for which those documents were made part of the record.
+One approach proposed by Amanda Conley, Anupam Datta, Helen Nissenbaum & Divya Sharma involves balancing the public need for access to court documents, the extent of previous access to these documents, claims of property and privacy rights associated with the data, potential prejudice to those opposing disclosure, and the purposes for which those documents were made part of the record48.
 Peter Winn recommends expanding the use of a test established by the US Court of Appeals for the Third Circuit in Westinghouse Electric Corp. v.
-United States, which originally was used to decide on the balance between privacy and the need for disclosure of health records in service governmental objectives.
+United States49, which originally was used to decide on the balance between privacy and the need for disclosure of health records in service governmental objectives50.
 The Westinghouse test has three factors similar to those in the model provided in Conley et al.; the need for access, the potential for harm resulting from disclosure, and the nature of the information contained in it.
 However, it differs in that it mentions the adequacy of security safeguards and the effect of disclosure on the relationship which produced the record as being the additional factors.

-&lt;sup>61 DAKSH.
+47 DAKSH.
 2021.
 Paper I: Balancing Open Courts with the Right to Privacy - The Indian Perspective, Naresh Sridhar Mirajkar v.
 State of Maharashtra, AIR 1967 SC 1

-&lt;sup>62 Amanda Conley, Anupam Datta, Helen Nissenbaum & Divya Sharma.
+48 Amanda Conley, Anupam Datta, Helen Nissenbaum & Divya Sharma.
 2011.
 'Sustaining Privacy and Open Justice in the Transition to Online Court Records: A Multidisciplinary Inquiry,' Maryland Law Review, 71: 722

-&lt;sup>63 Westinghouse Electric Corp. v.
-United States .
-466 U.S. 388 (1984)

-&lt;sup>64 Peter A Winn, 2004.
+49 Westinghouse Electric Corp. v.
+United States , 466 U.S. 388 (1984) 50 Peter A Winn, 2004.
 'Online court records: Balancing judicial accountability and privacy in an age of electronic information,' Washington Law Review, 79: 307.

 While these tests are broad enough to enable the interpretation of their underlying principles in the context of reaching a judicial decision on privacy in court records, a more precise test is necessary to make consistent decisions.
-These tests are also document-based, which may be adequate for the present extent of digital access to orders and judgments, but would be inadequate for a future of marked up documents and bulk access via API.
+These tests are also documentbased, which may be adequate for the present extent of digital access to orders and judgments, but would be inadequate for a future of marked up documents and bulk access via API.

-For both the present and this potential future, an approach suggested by the 'National Criminal Justice Association' in the USA may be more useful.
+For both the present and this potential future, an approach suggested by the 'National Criminal Justice Association' in the USA51 may be more useful.
 They propose a 5-stage test for determining whether the information is either non-disclosable, disclosable only on request and after consideration of consequences, or public by default.
 They refer to these three levels as 'red', 'yellow', and 'green', respectively.
-This test is designed to apply to individual data elements after completing an information flow mapping exercise and resolving each of the following queries in the specified sequence:
+This test requires answering a sequence of questions, as depicted in Figure 1.52: